SeanJM/flatman-client/README.md

 - `appendTo`
 - `addClass` when the class key is present
+- `on` when a key matching that pattern is present
+- `off` when a key matching that pattern is present
-- `on*` when a key matching that pattern is present
+- `trigger` when a key matching that pattern is present

 You will also get the options object passed to the constructor.